kprithvi/Ammarkb/README.md

  ### Hey there! 👋

 <!--
-**Ammarkb/Ammarkb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
+**kprithvi/kprithvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I'm Ammar K
+I'm K Prithvi

-I 💓 Front-End Designing!
+I 💓 Machine learning and Deep Learning

-🔭 I’m currently working on Materialize CSS.
+🔭 I’m currently working on Deep Learning and NLP projects.
-🤔 I’m looking for help with experts in Routing and Front-End Design.
-💬 Lets talk about tech, Competitive coding and Webpage designing.
+💬 Lets talk about tech, Machine Learning coding and building neural nets.
 ⚡ Hobbies: To Code💻 |  football⚽